Gun violence on the rise in King County, according to new data

-SEATTLE — In the first six months of this year, more people were shot in King County than in any of the previous four years over the same time period, according to new data from the King County Prosecuting Attorney's Office released this week.
+SEATTLE — More people were shot in King County in the first six months of this year than in any of the previous four years over the same time period, according to new data released from the King County Prosecuting Attorney's Office.

-Patrice Thomas of West Seattle says behind those numbers are families being torn apart.
+Patrice Thomas, of West Seattle, said behind those numbers are families being torn apart.
 She knows from personal experience.

-In 2017, she received the call about her daughter, Che'Reonna, who was shot in Seattle.
+In 2017, Thomas received the call about her daughter, Che'Reonna, who was shot in Seattle.
 Che'Reonna did not survive.

 Months later, there was another crime scene in Kent.